 - Benefits or features of the product/service

-Don’t make it a dictionary entry.
+Profile Post Tip: Don’t make it a dictionary entry.
 While it isn’t a review post (see below) it should have some of your opinion in it.
 Make sure you show: Why should your reader care about this profile?

 9. Product Review Posts (5 Blog Post Ideas)

-Also referred to as affiliate posts, a review post is often a primary way that bloggers monetize their site.
+Also referred to as affiliate posts, a review post is often a primary way that bloggers monetize their sites.
 By writing a detailed feature of a product or service, bloggers help readers understand the product and its application in their industry.

 Review posts almost always have affiliate links – that readers click on when they are ready to purchase the reviewed product.